addff/2310-CSP600/CSP600 Report/HUSNA BINTI AHMAD FUAD/Chapter_1/README.md

 ### 1.2	Problem Statement

+Currently, artisans and craftspeople are actively leveraging social media platforms like Facebook, Instagram, and TikTok to connect with potential customers and showcase their creations.
+While this approach has its merits, it also comes with significant drawbacks, such as challenges in locating local artisans, limited discoverability, and a lack of dedicated technology to facilitate seamless artist-client interactions.

 1.2.1	Lack of a centralized platform to discover local artisans.

 A handcrafter usually will create an account on as many platforms as they can to promote their handicraft.
 This is the best way to get a large amount of audience.
 Online platforms have provided artists with a means to exhibit and market their artwork to a worldwide audience, opening up fresh avenues for income and broadening their outreach (Shirbhate et al., 2023).
 Despite all the benefits, crafters might face challenges in the process of creating content that can attract audiences.
 Some artisans who prioritize the quality of handicrafts may lack technology proficiency.
 Artisans who create handcrafted items frequently encounter challenges in marketing their products online, primarily because they lack the necessary technical skills and resources (Shirbhate et al., 2023).
 Hence, it is best for an application to offer various features that can ease the process of content posting users and help their content stand out and capture the audience's attention.